Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Avoid taxis as much as possible and use trains and buses

-Use a shared bicycle (you can get around for 150 yen for 30 minutes)
+Use a shared bicycle (you can travel for 150 yen for 30 minutes)

 For example, by switching to cycling to work, you can save more than 5,000 yen per month.